Welcome to CS 61BL

 The entire point of labs is to learn, so we emphasize active learning and pair programming.
 For labs, feel free to collaborate with others however you choose, though keep in mind that greater independence between pairs is likely to give you a better learning experience, as long as you aren’t totally stuck.
 Even though we will allow close inter-pair collaboration on labs, the code you share with your partner should still be your own work!

 By contrast, the projects were designed not just for learning (particularly how to be self-reliant in the context of large unfamiliar systems), but also for the dual purpose of evaluating your mastery of the course material.
-As such, they are intended to be completed primarily independently of any other pair, particularly when it comes to writing actual code, although we encourage you to discuss high-level strategies, specific syntax issues, and solutions to bugs.
+As such, they are intended to be completed primarily independently of any other pair (or any other student if it is a solo project), particularly when it comes to writing actual code.
+However, we encourage you to discuss high-level strategies, specific syntax issues, and solutions to bugs.

 For exams, we will be absolutely unforgiving.
 Any incident will result in a failing grade for the course, though Berkeley will let you retake CS 61B next semester.
 All incidents of exam cheating will be referred to the Office of Student Conduct.